At risk of harm or self-harm? Call 911 or click here for immediate help.

 "You weren't addicted to them.
 You were addicted to who you thought you were around them."

-Reclaim Your Self-Image
+Reclaiming Your Self-Image

 Letting Go of the Shame — The Real Reasons I Stayed